 - Facilitate an evidence based conversation around drugs reform and reform how police resources are used in this area - in particular relation to the use of cannabis.
 Whether Kris wins or loses, he will seek to establish a new drugs commission to get experts round the table to look at the health pros and cons and the economic benefits of legalisation.

 - As part of the Liberal Democrats UK wide plan to invest an extra £300 million a year into police budgets, Kris will increase community policing in Merseyside by giving local police forces the funding they need to reverse the increase in violent crime, boost community confidence and increase the flow of community intelligence.
 Promote a community restorative justice programme to target those at risk of offending.

-- Despite Brexit, work to maintain cross-border co-operation in combating serious organised crime, including international fraud and child sexual exploitation, by retaining the European Arrest Warrant, membership of Europol and access to EU information databases.
+- Despite Brexit, work to maintain cross-border co-operation in combating serious organised crime, including international fraud and child sexual exploitation, by retaining the principles of the former European Arrest Warrant, membership of Europol and access to EU information databases.

 - Work with organisations such as the National Black Police Association to increase ethnic diversity and BAME participation in the police.

 - Provide more support for victims of rape and domestic abuse.